January 13th, 2009 — Personal

 Deon

-photo credit: Pear Biter
+Creative Commons License photo credit: Pear Biter

 It’s been a while since I’ve blogged.
 Sorry about that.
 I’ve been, shall we say, going through a bit of some self discovery.
 It’s been a pretty fun and interesting month to say the least.
 The past 30 days have really brought me closer to a passion of mine — helping others succeed in their business (and, ultimately, their lives).